 Man found shot dead Monday near Greenwell Springs Road

-BATON ROUGE - Police are investigating after a man was found shot to death Monday.
+BATON ROUGE - Police are investigating after a man was found shot to death in a car Monday.

 According to the Baton Rouge Police Department, a man was found dead early Monday afternoon at a property along Lanier Drive near off Greenwell Springs Road.
 Police identified the victim Tuesday as 44-year-old Chedrick Golphin.